Congress poised to pass modest gun control measures in spending bill

 But the narrowly tailored action falls short of the type of comprehensive legislation gun control advocates and many Democrats say is needed to stop the shooting deaths of school children, concert-goers, church worshipers and others.

-“We are living in a country where we have massacres on a regular basis,” Democratic Representative Jim McGovern said on Thursday.
+“We made incremental but important progress on the issue of gun violence, a debate that this Congress must soon continue,” Senate Democratic Leader Chuck Schumer told reporters, saying “America has changed on guns.”

-McGovern called on the Republican leadership of the House of Representatives to allow lawmakers to vote on other gun measures.
 Many Democrats support closing a loophole that allows individuals to skirt government background checks by purchasing weapons at gun shows or over the internet, raising the minimum age to buy a weapon and banning assault-style rifles.

 Congress is expected to approve the $1.3 trillion package this week and send it to President Donald Trump to be signed into law before a Friday deadline to fund the government.